a-rey/CISCO_configs/README.md

 ### Troubleshooting

-VTP issues:
+Common Issues:
 1. Passwords don't match (check MD5 digest)?
-2. VTP domain names don't match (these are case sensitive!)?
+2. VTP domain names don't match?
+   1. These are case sensitive!
-2. VTP operating modes don't match?
+3. VTP operating modes don't match?
-3. VLANs not syncing?
+4. VLANs not syncing?
+   1. Check revision number?
-   1. Check revision number (highest revision number wins!)?
+      1. Highest revision number wins!
-   2. Check VTP pruning (maybe the VLANs are not supposed to be there)?
+   2. Check VTP pruning?
+      1. Maybe the VLANs are not supposed to be there in the first place...

 Example troubleshooting output: